lukas-krecan/JsonUnit/README.md

 Release notes
 =============
+# 2.8.1
+* hamcrest-core dependency marked as required

 ## 2.8.0
 * #185 JsonUnitRequestMatchers for client-side REST testing
 * Support for array (non)emptiness in Fluent assert